crimethinc/website/docs/locales.md

 1. Then, translate only the values (see the _Working with YAML files_ section below)
     - Please, don't translate or change any of the keys

+1. Send the updated file to the code collective
+    - If you know how to use git / GitHub, you can make a pull reqest
+    - If not, that's ok!
+You can email them to the code collective instead (see the _Emailing the CrimethInc.
+Code Collective_ section below)

 ## Working with YAML files